githwxi/ATS-Xanadu/README.md

 first and dependent type-checking second.
 This approach was later abandoned in the design of ATS.
 Instead, there is only dependent type-checking in ATS1 and ATS2.
-In ATS3, DML's two-layered approach is to adopted.
+In ATS3, DML's two-layered approach is to be adopted.
 In particular, a program in ATS3 that passes ML-like type-checking can be compiled and executed.
 So one can skip dependent type-checking in ATS3 if one so chooses.
 In this way, the learning curve is expected to be greatly leveled.
 But there is much more than